 - Admin permission set

-- How to edit or create a permission set
+- How to edit or delete a permission set

 How to add a control panel user